 - It actually helps you stick to it.
-You may find it to be a hurdle in the beginning, but a good workout plan soon becomes a habit
+You may find it to be a hurdle initially, but a good workout plan soon becomes a habit.

 Why Do You Need to Create a Workout Plan?

 You first visualize success and the final goals.
-But soon after, you need to make plans long and short term oriented.
-This planning, like keeping a daily track of what you do, compounds the small steps towards success.
+But soon after, you need to make plans long and short-term-oriented.
+Like keeping a daily track of what you do, this planning compounds the small steps towards success.
 Hard work leads to success only when done according to a smartly designed schedule.

-A good training program or a workout routine when faithfully followed over a long period can give you incredible results.
+When faithfully followed over a long period, a good training program or a workout routine can give you incredible results.
 Before planning, consider these habits first: